Health Insurance Benefits for Employees – Why It’s Important

 - Extended/comprehensive benefits: Health checks and immunizations, general wellness, and mental health support.

-Why is healthcare so popular as an employee benefit?
+Why is employee medical insurance so popular as an employee benefit?

 Asking “Why is health insurance important as an employee benefit?” would have been a fair question one generation ago.
 But, as the workforce has developed and people are no longer willing to accept a poor work-life balance, the majority of companies now understand that it’s not just “nice to have” a group health insurance plan for their staff – it’s necessary.